was successfully added to your cart.

 By Thursday, June 9, 2016 (MDT) No Comments

-Creative Team Member, Linda Davis, shares a tutorial on Frame Focus and Extraction, i.e. how to focus the eye with a frame in Adobe Photoshop.
+Creative Team Member, Linda Davis, shares a Out-of-Bounds Framed Photo Extraction Effect in Adobe Photoshop.

 Framing helps focus the eye on what is important on a page, in this case my granddaughter as she played in the sand with the toy truck.
 Below are highlights of the steps that I followed to create this page as I worked the new MultiMedia Frames No. 3.